-- ☐ When a Swi starts executing it must run to completion without blocking. - □ When called from within a Hwi, the code sequence calling any Swi function that can trigger or post a Swi must be invoked by the Hwi dispatcher.
+- ☐ When a Swi starts executing, it must run to completion without blocking. - □ When called from within a hardware ISR, the code calling any Swi function that can trigger or post a Swi must be invoked by the Hwi dispatcher.
+That is, the Swi must be triggered by a function called from a Hwi object.